Scattering of Carriers by Charged Dislocations in Semiconductors: Abstract

 \section{Abstract}

-The scattering of carriers by charged dislocations in semiconductors is examined within the framework of the Boltzmann transport theory.
+The scattering of carriers by charged dislocations in semiconductors is studied within the framework of the linearized Boltzmann transport theory with an emphasis on examining consequences of the extreme anisotropy of the scattering potential.
+A new closed-form approximate expression for the carrier mobility valid for all temperatures is proposed.
 The ratios of quantum and transport scattering times are evaluated after averaging over the anisotropy in the relaxation time.
-A new approximate expression for the carrier mobility is proposed and the value of the Hall scattering factor is computed.
-Change in the resistivity when the dislocations are tilted with respect to the plane of transport is determined.
-Finally an expression for the relaxation time is derived when the dislocations are located within the sample with a uniform angular distribution.
+The value of the Hall scattering factor computed for charged dislocation scattering indicates that there may be a factor of two error in the experimental mobility estimates using the Hall data.
+An expression for the resistivity tensor when the dislocations are tilted with respect to the plane of transport is derived.
+Finally an expression for the isotropic relaxation time is derived when the dislocations are located within the sample with a uniform angular distribution.